 I used lemon-thyme and if you have it, it’s so, so good.
 If you don’t have it, regular ol’ thyme is perfectly delicious.
 You could also use basil, chives, or parsley (or a combo!).

-Make it Carnivorous: this would be fab with chicken and/or cured meats like prosciutto or salami
+Make it Carnivorous: this would be fab with chicken and/or cured meats like pepperoni or salami

 Make it Dairy-lovin’: ricotta salata all the way; if you can’t find it, fresh mozzarella pearls are nice

 PIN IT NOW, MAKE IT LATER!
-CLICK HERE TO PIN THIS VEGETABLE PASTA SALAD TO PINTEREST.
+CLICK HERE TO PIN THIS BROCCOLI PASTA SALAD TO PINTEREST.

 WHILE YOU’RE AT IT, LET’S BE FRIENDS!
 CLICK HERE FOR EASY, SEASONAL RECIPE IDEAS.